-The results of this study support previous research conducted by Salman et al., (2018), Saoqi (2017), and Salman & Kurniasari (2020) who discovered the empirical influence of the maqashid sharia index on the disclosure of Islamic social reporting on Islamic banks in Indonesia.
+This study supports the previous research conducted by Salman et al., (2018), Saoqi (2017), and Salman & Kurniasari (2020) who discovered the empirical influence of the maqashid sharia index on the disclosure of Islamic social reporting on Islamic banks in Indonesia.
 The higher the performance of the Maqashid sharia index, the wider the reporting of social responsibility by banks.
 Islamic banks that have good performance tend to be able to express higher social responsibility to gain trust from the community so that Islamic banks can maintain their performance in the future.

-5. CONCLUSION, IMPLICATION, SUGGESTION, AND LIMITATIONS
+5. CONCLUSION, IMPLICATION, SUG-GESTION AND LIMITATION

-We present the aim of the study to examine the effect of the characteristics of the sharia supervisory board on the maqashid sharia index.
+The researcher studied to examine the effect of the characteristics of the sharia supervisory board on the maqashid sharia index.
 In addition, this study also aims to examine the effect of the maqashid sharia index on Islamic social reporting.
-The results of the study found that there was a significant effect of the characteristics of the SSB on the maqashid sharia index.
+The results of the study found that there is a significant effect of the characteristics of the SSB on the maqashid sharia index.
 Likewise, the results of this study empirically prove the influence of the maqashid sharia index on Islamic social reporting.

-The findings of this study confirm the role of legitimacy theory in the relationship between the maqashid sharia index and Islamic social reporting.
-The findings of this study also provide new insight that Islamic banks based on legitimacy theory will disclose wider social and environmental information when Islamic banks have a high maqashid sharia index.
+The findings confirm the role of legitimacy theory in the relationship between the maqashid sharia index and Islamic social reporting.
+The finding also provides new insight that Islamic banks based on legitimacy theory will disclose wider social and environmental information when Islamic banks have a high maqashid sharia index.
 Future research is expected to develop operational definitions and indicators to measure Islamic governance, maqashid sharia index and Islamic social reporting on other sharia entities such as baitul maal wa tamwil, Islamic insurance, Islamic boarding schools, mosques, amil zakat institutions, and waqf institutions.